South Staffordshire: History

 The new district was named South Staffordshire, reflecting its position within the wider county.

+Abolition

+Under current local government reorganisation plans, all district councils in Staffordshire, as well as the county council, will be abolished in 2028, with the district forming part of a new South and Mid Staffordshire unitary authority.

 Governance

 South Staffordshire District Council, which styles itself "South Staffordshire Council", provides district-level services.
 County-level services are provided by Staffordshire County Council.
 The whole district is also covered by civil parishes, which form a third tier of local government.

 Political control

 The council has been under Conservative majority control since 1976.

 The first elections were held in 1973, initially operating as a shadow authority alongside the outgoing authorities before coming into its powers on 1 April 1974.
 Political control of the council since 1974 has been as follows: